PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 `POST /companycertificate/status`

-This API is used by the data consumer to give a response to the provided certificate, thus either accepiing or rejecting the provided certificate.
+This API is used by the data consumer to give a response to the provided certificate, thus either accepting or rejecting the provided certificate.

 ##### 2.1.1.3.1 Company Certificate Status: Accepted